 Khula Aasman works with women in rescue-homes by facilitating brave spaces for them to process the negative effects of traumatic experiences they may have encountered.
 The goal is to empower these women at a physical, mental, and emotional level through Dance Movement Therapy, literacy classes, and arts-based activities so that they are able to rebuild their lives from a newer, fresher perspective.

-We are currently associated with two institutions where we have conducted long-term interventions.
+We are currently associated with 3 institutions where we have conducted long-term interventions.

-- Navjeevan ‒ a home for women who have experienced human trafficking
+- Navjeevan Mahila Vastigruh‒ a home for women who have experienced human trafficking

 - Government Special Home for Girls ‒ a home for rescued child sex workers between the ages of 12 and 18